- iMovie Complete Tutorial

 Part 3: How to Add Texts using iMovie Alternative - Wondershare Filmora for Mac

 While iMovie has emerged as a big editing software brand, it does seem a little complicated for users on the editing interface for the very first time.
 Even adding text seems to be a big hassle on the interface.

-Here, we recommend you to use Wondershare Filmora to add text in an easier way.
-Filmora is available both for Mac and Windows.
-And the tutorial below is recorded with Windows OS, but the steps for Filmora Mac are similar.
+Here, we recommend you to use Wondershare Filmora to add texts in an easier way.
+It is available both for macOS and Windows.

-Frequently Asked Questions About Adding Texts in iMovie
+Frequently Asked Questions About Adding Texts with iMovie

-1. How many text and title templates does iMovie have?
+1. How many text and title templates do iMovie have?

-2. How to add text to a video without using the effects?
+2. How to add texts to a video without using the effects?

 3. How to change the text speed in iMovie?

 The only way to alter the speed at which the text is displayed on the screen in iMovie is to change its duration.
 The longer a template is, the slower the text is going to move.
 However, you won’t be able to customize the text speed on your own in iMovie.